 - Formal launch at the House of Lords (October 9th 2018)

-- An Interim Report with provisional recommendations (June 2019)
+- Stage 1 Report highlighting issues, options and with provisional recommendations (May 2019)

 The UK2070 Commission was established by a partnership between the Lincoln Institute of Land Policy, the University of Manchester, the University of Sheffield and University College London; with generous help from the Sir Hugh and Lady Sykes Charitable Trust in collaboration with both the Royal Society for the Encouragement of Arts, Manufactures and Commerce (the RSA) and the Common Futures Network; along with additional project management and facilitation support provided by Turner & Townsend.

 The Commission’s work is underpinned by the generous contributions of time, effort and resources by the Commissioners and their respective organisations.
 This includes support for specific programme activities by AECOM; Barton Willmore LLP; the Confederation of British Industry, Cardiff University; the Institute for Public Policy Research; Leeds City Council; the National Institute of Economic and Social Research, North West Business Leadership Team and the West Midlands Combined Authority.